ryanmimrie/ryanmimrie.github.io/microbio.md

             <div>High</div>
         </div>
     </div>
+<div style="font-size: 0.95em;">This metric indicates the variety of bacterial species in your gut microbiome, with higher values representing a more diverse microbial community.
+It captures differences in both community richness and evenness.
+Just like a diverse forest with many different plant and animal species, a diverse microbiome is generally healthier and more resilient.</div>

+<div style="font-size: 0.95em;">This metric reflects how evenly the bacterial species are distributed in your gut microbiome, with higher values indicating a more balanced ecosystem.
+Similar to a well-balanced lake where no single species dominates, an even microbiome promotes stability and health.</div>

 <div style="font-size: 0.95em;">This metric measures the total number of different bacterial species present in your gut microbiome, with higher values suggesting a greater abundance of different species.
 Think of it like a coral reef teeming with various marine life forms; greater richness usually contributes to a more robust and healthy ecosystem.</div>